eclipse/repairnator/doc/README.md

 * [as a Github app](https://github.com/eclipse/repairnator/blob/master/doc/repairnator-github-app.md)
 * as a command line tool, see "Command line" below
 * as a Travis CI scanner, see "Travis Scanner" below
+* as Pull Requests scanner with Flacocobot, see "Flacoco Scanner" below

 ## Contributing